Ron Paul 2008 presidential campaign: First quarter 2008

 Paul participated in the ABC/WMUR-TV/Facebook Republican debate at Saint Anselm College in New Hampshire on January 5, 2008.
 Charles Gibson moderated.

 Fox News excluded Paul, Duncan Hunter, and Alan Keyes from a January 6 New Hampshire forum, sparking numerous protests from Paul supporters.
 Fox said that due to having limited space in the "souped-up bus" in which the debate was to take place, they required that the candidates must have been polling at least ten percent in recent nationwide polls to be included in the debate."Hunter to Media: You "Arrogant Knucklead."
 Mike Gravel.
 ABC News website.
 January 7.
 2008 In a nationwide poll conducted by the Associated Press and Yahoo, December 14–20, Paul was only polling at three percent which was far short of the threshold necessary for debate inclusion.
 The Paul campaign said they were not given a reason for the exclusion, and the New Hampshire Republican Party withdrew their sponsorship.
 Instead of attending, Paul held his own town hall event, where voters were allowed to ask him questions.
 It was broadcast live on local New Hampshire television and streamed online.
 Jay Leno invited Paul as a Tonight Show guest January 7 specifically because he said he thought Paul's exclusion was "unfair."

 Fox News hosted a January 10 debate at the Myrtle Beach Convention Center in South Carolina.
 Paul participated despite his exclusion from the Fox News debate.
 Paul declined to be interviewed after the debate by Fox News anchors Sean Hannity and Alan Colmes, citing other commitments.

 MSNBC hosted a two-hour debate at Florida Atlantic University on January 24, the last before the Florida Primaries.
 Paul took part, and a text message poll asking viewers who they believed had won showed Romney in first with 41% and Paul in second at 40%.
-On January 30, Paul was one of four candidates in a debate hosted by Los Angeles Times, The Politico and CNN in Simi Valley, California, at the Ronald Reagan Presidential Library.
+On January 30, Paul was one of four candidates in a debate hosted by Los Angeles Times, Politico and CNN in Simi Valley, California, at the Ronald Reagan Presidential Library.

 On February 2, MTV and MySpace hosted a two-party debate broadcast live from New York City: "Closing Arguments: A Presidential Super Dialogue."
 Paul and Mike Huckabee were the only Republicans to attend.